Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_slides.md

 ## Learning goals

-- Understand the challenges when bringing (your) software to supercomputers.
+- Understand the challenges of deploying software to supercomputers.
 - Use Spack to install software.
 - Create a Spack package for your own software.